The becoming-sound of music

 Spotlights 29.11.2022

-The duality written/non-written is not without affinities with the axiomatic/intuitionist couple, a terminology borrowed from the history of mathematics, and in particular during the period when the latter sought to "found" their discipline[1].
-In this text, we will talk about musical research, from Debussy to the present day, which could also be understood as a "crisis of foundations", a crisis during which we witness the emergence of sound as a foundation.
+The written/non-written duality is not without affinities with the axiomatic/intuitionist pairing, a terminology borrowed from the history of mathematics, particularly during the period when the latter sought to "found" its discipline[1].
+In this text, we'll be looking at musical research from Debussy to the present day, which could also be described as a "crisis of foundations", a crisis during which sound emerged as a foundation.

-In the post-1945 period, emblematic of this way would be Xenakis.
-Using sometimes the graph paper to draw sound forms and sometimes the calculation of probabilities to calculate the values of the notes composing his sound masses, Xenakis gives us, from Metastaseis (1953-54), works linking composed sonorities, that is to say sections that are not conceived according to the logic of the development of cells, but on the model of the sound.
+In the post-1945 period, Xenakis would be emblematic of this approach.
+Beginning with Metastaseis (1953-54), Xenakis used graph paper to draw sound shapes and probability calculus to calculate the values of the notes making up his sound masses, giving us works that link composed sonorities, i.e. sections that are not conceived according to the logic of cell development, but on the model of sound.

-With the spectral composers, the music thought as composed-sound is theorized, the musical work being presented as a transposition of the micro-time (spectrum) towards the macro-time (instrumental composition).
-This is why, from the end of the 1970s, Grisey, who is particularly interested in the transitory and energetic aspect of sound, dreams of an "ecology of sound, as a new science put at the disposal of musicians[6]...".
-Closer to us, and to mention also the electronic music, we could quote Agostino Di Scipio who, radicalizing the paradigm of the granular synthesis, gives us, with pieces such as Paris.
-La robotique des Lumières (2003, third of the four pieces forming the Historical landscapes), some kind of composed sound dust, offering models of "weak", deconstructed sounds - counter-models of the sound weapons that proliferate in our more and more authoritarian societies.
+With the spectral composers, music thought of as sound-composed was theorized, with the musical work presented as a transposition from micro-time (spectrum) to macro-time (instrumental composition).
+This is why, from the late 1970s onwards, Grisey, who is particularly interested in the transitory and energetic aspects of sound, dreams of an "ecology of sound, as a new science made available to musicians[6]...".
+Closer to home, and also mentioning electronic music, we might mention Agostino Di Scipio who, radicalizing the paradigm of granular synthesis, gives us, with pieces such as Paris.
+La robotique des Lumières (2003, third of the four pieces making up the Paysages historiques), are a kind of composed sound dust, offering models of "weak", deconstructed sounds - counter-models to the sonic weapons proliferating in our increasingly authoritarian societies.

-The intuitionist path could be masterfully illustrated by Cage, who liked to say: " I have never listened to any sound without liking it: the only problem with sounds is music .
-After having explored noise following Varèse, Cage turned to a music where each sound is a monad in itself, the essential being no longer the act of composing, but the listening, that is to say the awareness of the sound: it is a question of " letting the sounds be themselves.
-To be themselves in order to open the consciousness of the people who produce them or who listen to them with other potentialities than those they had envisaged before" [8].
+The intuitionist path, on the other hand, could be masterfully illustrated by Cage, who liked to say: " I've never listened to a sound without liking it: the only problem with sounds is music "[7].
+After exploring noise in the footsteps of Varèse, Cage moved towards a music in which each sound is a monad in itself, the essential thing being no longer the act of composing, but listening, i.e. becoming aware of the sound: it's a question of " letting sounds be themselves.
+To be themselves in order to open up the consciousness of the people who produce them or listen to them with potentialities other than those they had previously envisaged "[8].

-The axiomatic/intuitionistic pairing is not without evoking the duality of written/unwritten music.
-The examples chosen to illustrate the axiomatic way refer to very constructed and, a fortiori, totally written musical works.
-As for the examples of the intuitionist path, if one (Adams) is written music, another (Coltrane) is improvised and unwritten music, a third (Scelsi) improvised and then transcribed music, and the last (Cage) so-called "indeterminate" scores, where the performers have great latitude.
-Bringing together axiomatism and intuitionism, the becoming-sound of music also overhangs the opposition written / unwritten.
-It does not abolish it, but it envisages it in the form of complementarity.
-It is certain that the emergence of sound was made possible by the invention of the recording, which is a form of writing of sound.
-In a sense, one could say that the score produced the concept of the work, while the recording invented the sound.
-However, the recording tends to reify the sound, to pose it as an object.
-This is why, just as the concept of work is constantly questioned (notably by non-written music), other conceptions of sound than those of the object pass by more intuitive approaches calling upon the non-written.
+The pairing of axiomatism and intuitionism is reminiscent of the duality of written and unwritten music.
+The examples chosen to illustrate the axiomatic path refer to highly constructed and, a fortiori, totally written musical works.
+As for the examples of the intuitionist path, one (Adams) is written music, another (Coltrane) improvised and unwritten, a third (Scelsi) improvised and then transcribed, and the last (Cage) so-called "indeterminate" scores, in which performers have a great deal of latitude.
+Bringing together axiomatism and intuitionism, the becoming-sound of music also overrides the written/non-written opposition.
+It does not abolish it, but sees it as complementary.
+Certainly, the emergence of sound was made possible by the invention of recording, which is a form of sound writing.
+In a sense, we could say that the score produced the concept of the work, while the recording invented the sound.
+However, recording tends to reify sound, positing it as an object.
+This is why, just as the concept of the work is constantly being called into question (notably by unwritten music), other conceptions of sound than those of the object involve more intuitive approaches calling on the unwritten.

 Makis Solomos

-[1] At the beginning of the 20th century, several schools of mathematicians tried to unify the different branches of mathematics and to establish them on rigorous bases.
+[1] At the beginning of the 20th century, several schools of mathematicians attempted to unify the various branches of mathematics and place them on a rigorous foundation.

-[3] "Let me mention here that I consider the expression 'atonal' as meaningless [...A piece of music is always necessarily tonal, because there is always a kinship between one sound and another sound, and consequently two sounds, placed one next to the other or one above the other, are in a condition of perceptible association", wrote Arnold Schönberg(Le style et l'idée, écrits réunis par Léonard Stein, translation Christiane de Lisle, Paris, Buchet/Chastel, 1977, p.
-219-220), for whom the term "atonal" is not an expression, but rather an expression of the "atonal".
-219-220), for whom "sound" means "musical note".
+[3] "Allow me to mention here that I consider the expression 'atonal' to be meaningless [...A piece of music is always necessarily tonal, because a kinship always exists between one sound and another sound, and consequently two sounds, placed one next to the other or one above the other, are in a condition of perceptible association", wrote Arnold Schönberg(Le style et l'idée, écrits réunis par Léonard Stein, translation Christiane de Lisle, Paris, Buchet/Chastel, 1977, pp. 219-220), for whom "son" means "musical note".

-[7] John Cage, I have never listened to any sound without loving it: the only problem with sounds is music, translation Daniel Charles, s.l., La main courante, 1994, p.
+[7] John Cage, I've never listened to a sound without loving it: the only problem with sounds is music, translation Daniel Charles, s.l., La main courante, 1994, p.
 21.

-[8] John Cage, interview with Bill Womack (1979), in Richard Kostelanetz, Conversations with John Cage, translation Marc Dauchy, Paris, Éditions des Syrtes, 2000, p.
+[8] John Cage, interview with Bill Womack (1979), in Richard Kostelanetz, Conversations avec John Cage, translation Marc Dauchy, Paris, Éditions des Syrtes, 2000, p.
 77.

 [9] Giacinto Scelsi, "Son et musique" (improvised conversations between Scelsi and friends during 1953 and 1954), Les anges sont ailleurs..., Arles, Actes Sud, 2006, p.
 126-127.

-[10] Karlheinz Stockhausen, Aus den sieben Tagen : "Fais voile vers le soleil", Vienna, Universal Edition, 1968.
+[10] Karlheinz Stockhausen, Aus den sieben Tagen : "Make sail towards the sun", Vienna, Universal Edition, 1968.

 Photo painting by Kazuya Sakai - Aus Den Sieben Tagen, 1976